decker-dev/wizard-game-react/README.md

 ### 🕹️ **Controls**
 ```
-WASD / Arrow Keys  →  Player movement
+WASD / Arrow Keys  →  Wizard movement
-Mouse             →  Aim
-Left Click        →  Shoot
-Spacebar          →  Automatic shooting in movement direction
+Spacebar          →  Cast spells in movement direction
 ESC               →  Exit fullscreen
+F                 →  Toggle fullscreen
 ```

 ### 🎯 **Objectives**
-1. **Eliminate zombies** to earn points and coins
+1. **Defeat creatures** to earn points and magical crystals
-2. **Survive waves** for as long as possible
+2. **Survive waves** for as long as possible in the mystical realm
-3. **Use the marketplace** to upgrade your equipment
+3. **Use the Arcane Shop** to upgrade your magical abilities
-4. **Compete** for the best score on the leaderboard
+4. **Compete** for the highest score among all wizards

 ---